 “What experience and history teach is this - that people and governments never have learned anything from history, or acted on principles deduced from it.”

 What we can conclude is that not all people share views on the significance of History.

 Perhaps our lack of confidence is due to the lack of certainty and balance in many historical accounts.
-As an historian he will know the old saying that it is the victors who write the history books History in the past has been written by the articulate - the elite, and therefore presents a selective point of view.
+As an historian we know the old saying that it is the victors who write the history books.
+History in the past has been written by the articulate - the elite, and therefore presents a selective point of view.

 Jane Austen in Northanger Abbey expresses her disconnection as:

 “History, real solemn history, I cannot be interested in….
 I read it a little as a duty; but it tells me nothing that does not either vex or weary me; the quarrels of popes and kings, with wars and pestilences in every page; the men all so good for nothing, and hardly any women at all.”

 Recent trends have moved towards more inclusive, universal and social history by researching primary sources, as we attempt to find out how common people may have lived life during the epochs of the past.